MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-network-requirements.md

 ---
-title: Network requirements
+title: Classic portal -  Network requirements
-description: This article describes the IP addresses and ports you need to open to work with Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article describes the IP addresses and ports you need to open to work with Defender for Cloud Apps. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---

-# Network requirements
+# Classic portal: Network requirements

 [!INCLUDE [Banner for top of topics](includes/banner.md)]